mozillascience/leadership-training/about.md

 # Edit this Book

-This book is produced using a hacked up [version](https://github.com/davidascher/gitbook/tree/webmaker-styling) of [Gitbook](https://github.com/GitbookIO/gitbook) (hacked so that the styling is more in line with build.webmaker.org).
+This book is produced using [Gitbook](https://github.com/GitbookIO/gitbook).

 To edit the content, just edit or create new markdown files in the [github repo](https://github.com/MozillaScience/leadership-training/).
 On git push to the `master` (default) branch, Travis will run a job and push the built HTML files to the gh-pages branch.
 Details of that job are in the [.travis.yml](https://github.com/MozillaScience/leadership-training/blob/master/.travis.yml).